CarlQLange/fit/readme.md

 if you have brew installed (which you should because package managers are pretty much the best thing).
 Thanks to Teddy Cross (@tkazec) for pointing it out to me!

 For speech support you need sox installed.
+Note that fit runs fine without this though, and you still get speech support in-browser (if your browser supports x-webkit-speech).

 	brew install sox

 *ANYWAY* on OSX you can do

+	~ $ cd /where/you/downloaded/fit/to
-	python3 ./fitunes.py play "till the world ends"
+	/where/you/downloaded/fit/to $ python3 ./fitunes.py "play till the world ends"

 and it will probably work!
 Maybe!